MauroSilvaPinto/Modelling-Wind-Turbines/README.md

 ## Methodology

-- Developed a Machine Learning pipeline
+I developed a Machine Learning pipeline.

-- Developed 3 different approaches:
+Then, I developed 3 different approaches:
-  - [Specific](turbine_specific.py) (one model for each turbine)
+  - [Specific](turbine_specific.py) (one model for each turbine);
-  - [Leave-One-Out](turbine_LOO.py) (train with A,B,C and test with D, then rotate)
+  - [Leave-One-Out](turbine_LOO.py) (train with A,B,C and test with D, then rotate);
-  - [Generalised](turbine_generalized.py) (one model for all turbines)
+  - [Generalised](turbine_generalized.py) (one model for all turbines).

-- Using the Machine Learning pipeline, for each approach:
-  - modelled several regression problems different combinations of inputs and outputs)
+Using the Machine Learning pipeline, for each approach, I modelled several regression problems different combinations of inputs and outputs).

-- Analysed and interpreted results
+Finally, I analysed and interpreted results.